LikeStrangersDo/Gongda_Python_summary/README.md

 ## Python for research computing in atmopsheric sciences
-My notes are based on my research codes and some online materials.
-These can also be applied to related fields within and beyond environmental sciences.
+My notes are mainly based on my research codes for atmospheric chemistry modeling.
+I have also added links to some relevant and nice online materials.
+These can be applied to related fields within and beyond environmental sciences.
 I plan to keep updating this repository in my spare time.
-I hope these notes will be helpful, but these are not necessarily the best solutions to your specific research computing problem.
+I hope these notes will be helpful, but these are not necessarily the best solutions to your specific research computing problems.

 0. Basics
 1. Numpy